 - Ability to change payment due date: Did your employer change your payday?
 Or just prefer a different payment date?
 No worries; you can change the day your payment is due by calling or emailing the company.

-- Lowest rates aren’t the best: Laurel Road’s lowest APRs for three- to five-year loans range from 8.01% to 10.11%.
-Those aren’t bad rates, per se, but if you’re a true low-rate-seeker, you’ll want to look elsewhere.
+- Lowest rates aren’t the best: Laurel Road’s lowest APRs for three- to five-year loans range from 7.5% to 8.5%.
+Those aren’t bad rates, but if you’re a true low-rate-seeker, you may want to look elsewhere.

-- Need a good credit score: To qualify for a personal loan from Laurel Road, you’ll need a good credit score (at least 700).
+- Good credit score recommended: To qualify for a personal loan from Laurel Road, you’ll need a good credit score (at least 700).
 If you don’t have that, you may be able to get a loan if you have a credit score of at least 660 and a co-signer for the loan with a score of 700 or greater.

 Laurel Road offers personal loans for a wide range of uses, although some of the exact details depend on what you’re using the money for.